marcoFroe/uibk_hpc_25/proseminar/03/submission/report.md

 Interestingly Claude now uses code formatting and also identified a problem with a comment in the first section that is present in the input code but only of cosmetic relevance.

 ## Conclusion
-All used models found the underlying problem in both code examples on the first try.
-The interesting part is what else the models care about.
-Especially Claude is here an interesting example, one time it does not care about code formatting but on the second try it complains about typos in code comments.
+All models fixed the code in a way that it terminates without errors.
+But when running the examples with the *MUST* tool the first one exists without error on the second one the tool notices a possible deadlock, even though the code exits without reporting any issues.
+It is also interesting what else the models care about.
+Especially Claude is here an notable example, one time it does not care about code formatting but on the second try it complains about typos in code comments.